Twilio (TWLO) Advances But Underperforms Market: Key Facts

-Prior to today's trading, shares of the company had gained 8.66% over the past month.
-This has outpaced the Computer and Technology sector's gain of 3.77% and the S&P 500's gain of 3.56% in that time.
+The company's shares have seen an increase of 5.11% over the last month, surpassing the Computer and Technology sector's gain of 3.76% and the S&P 500's gain of 2.84%.

-The upcoming earnings release of Twilio will be of great interest to investors.
-The company is forecasted to report an EPS of $0.59, showcasing a 25.53% upward movement from the corresponding quarter of the prior year.
+The investment community will be paying close attention to the earnings performance of Twilio in its upcoming release.
+The company is expected to report EPS of $0.59, up 25.53% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.03 billion, up 2.31% from the year-ago period.

 Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.67 per share and revenue of $4.36 billion, indicating changes of +8.98% and +5%, respectively, compared to the previous year.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 33.33% higher.
-At present, Twilio boasts a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 33.33% increase.
+Currently, Twilio is carrying a Zacks Rank of #2 (Buy).

-Also, we should mention that TWLO has a PEG ratio of 1.18.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-TWLO's industry had an average PEG ratio of 1.81 as of yesterday's close.
+Meanwhile, TWLO's PEG ratio is currently 1.16.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As of the close of trade yesterday, the Internet - Software industry held an average PEG ratio of 1.85.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 37, which puts it in the top 15% of all 250+ industries.
+With its current Zacks Industry Rank of 40, this industry ranks in the top 16% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report